 Over the more than 25 years she has lived in the United States, Yuliya has come to understand the impossibility of escaping the political turbulence she thought she had left behind in Kyiv in 1996.
 The 9/11 terrorist attack, the reporting of the tragedy, and the public rhetoric around it felt very similar to what she had heard growing up around the USSR and its war in Afghanistan.
 The world’s inaction following Russia’s annexation of Crimea in 2014 mirrored the indifference the world showed toward Hitler’s takeover of Czechoslovakia leading up to World War II.
 The January 6, 2021 attack on the U.S. Capitol brought back a visceral memory of the 1993 October Coup in Moscow.

 Although Yuliya has been planning a memoir for years, recent events in Ukraine were the final catalyst that spurred her to write it now.
-Her book is as yet untitled.
-She is working with Blue Ear Books to write it during 2022 and publish it in late 2022 or early 2023.

 We invite you to support both Yuliya’s book and humanitarian relief in Ukraine by pre-purchasing a signed copy.
 Use the drop-down menu to choose your preferred level of support.